wp-plugins/share-this/README.txt

 At ShareThis, we think sharing should be simple.
 We help more than 850,000 sites share their content everywhere on the web, increase their social traffic, and know more about their social visitors.
 We’re used by popular blogs and large publishers alike.

-The new ShareThis plugin for Wordpress allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, Stumbleupon and Google Buzz.
+The new ShareThis plugin for Wordpress allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, Stumbleupon and Reddit.

 You can read more about what we do and what we think about the value of sharing at www.sharethis.com or blog.sharethis.com.